markusdosch/essentialmunich/README.md

 Munich has two major ring streets.
 The "[Mittlerer Ring](https://de.wikipedia.org/wiki/Bundesstraße_2_R)" with a general driving speed of 60km/h, and the "[Autobahnring](https://de.wikipedia.org/wiki/Bundesautobahn_99)".

 ### Flying
 [Munich Airport](https://www.munich-airport.de) (also "Flughafen Franz Josef Strauß", shortcode: MUC) is the second-busiest airport in Germany afer Frankfurt, and frequently one of highest-rated airports worldwide.
 It is reachable by S-Bahn (S1, S8) and by car.
-Lufthansa also offers an [airport bus](https://www.airportbus-muenchen.de) with a one-way price of 10,50€.
+Lufthansa also offers an [airport bus](https://www.airportbus-muenchen.de) with a one-way price of 10,50€ (two-way: 17€).
 It is available to customers of all airlines, not just Lufthansa. easyJet & Eurowings are notable budget airlines that frequent this airport.

 At Memmingen "[Allgäu Airport](https://www.allgaeu-airport.de)" (also: "München West", shortcode: FMM), Ryanair offers cheap flights.
 There are regular shuttle bus transfers between Munich and Memmingen that take around 1.5h.